Osaka Station

 Discount Tickets & Timetables

 The Japan Rail Pass can be used on the Osaka Loop Line.
-JR West also have a range of Area Passes available which you can choose from according to the locations you wish to visit.
+JR West also has a range of Area Passes available which you can choose from according to the locations you wish to visit.

 To plan journeys on the Osaka Loop Line you can use the JR West Timetable and Fare Finder.
-If you have ongoing connections with private rail lines, use an English language online route finder like Jorudan or Hyperdia.
+If you have ongoing connections with private rail lines, use an English language online route finder like Jorudan or Navitime.

 Platforms 1 & 2 Osaka Station